Order52/ph16-71-rgb/README.md

 This was tested to work on **PH18-71** by [tech3475](https://github.com/tech3475)

+##  **Predator Key**
+You can also check out how bind the Predator Key on your keyboard here https://github.com/Order52/Predator-Key

 ## Features

 - **Static Color**: Set the entire keyboard to a custom HEX color